Configuring a Popup View

 Let's assume you already have a primary view that contains some Tanks.
 At a glance, an operator can view some basic information on all the Tanks at a particular site, but they cannot see the additional information that is being collected that is unique to each Tank.
 The perfect way to display that unique information is to use a Popup View for each Tank.

-- A Popup View is a typical view that is configured to open using a popup action.
-The first thing we need to do is create a view, and give it a name.
+- First create a new view, and give it a name.
 You many want to assign a name that you can easily recognize as a Popup View and the Tank ID number (i.e., Popup100).

 - Now, let's go back to the primary view and add a Button component for each of the Tanks and label them 'Temp'.